redpesk-samples/helloworld-binding/README.md

 - ssh
 - qemu (more details at a later stage)

-Moreover, in order to use redpesk services, you must register [here](https://community-app.redpesk.bzh/signup) !
+Moreover, in order to use redpesk services, you must register on the [redpesk Community signup page](https://community-app.redpesk.bzh/signup) !
 You can either use a GitHub or a GitLab account.

 ## Project configuration

 Refer to the [documentation](https://docs.redpesk.bzh/) for detailed guidance on creating and configuring your redpesk project and application setup.

-#### ⚠️ Key consideration
+### ⚠️ Key consideration

 Ensure that the application name specified in your spec file matches the name used during the application's creation.

 ## Deploy on a board